Mozambique confirms first cholera cases in wake of cyclone

 “We did the lab tests and can confirm that these five people tested positive for cholera,” Ussein Isse, a senior Mozambican health official, told reporters.
 “It will spread.
 When you have one case, you have to expect more cases in the community.”

-Health workers were also battling 2,700 cases of acute watery diarrhoea - which could be a symptom of cholera - Isse said, adding the government had organised a treatment centre for cholera in Beira hospital.
+Health workers were also battling 2,700 cases of acute watery diarrhea - which could be a symptom of cholera - Isse said, adding the government had organized a treatment center for cholera in Beira hospital.

 The World Health Organization is dispatching 900,000 doses of oral cholera vaccine to affected areas from a global stockpile.
 The shipment is expected to be sent later this week.